UPES Integrated LLB Admissions 2025

 Submit CLAT application form and fees - The application fee for CLAT 2026 is Rs.
 4000 for general candidates and Rs.
 3500 for SC/ST/BPL candidates

-As mentioned above, CLAT 2026 exam date will likely be December 06.
+As mentioned above, the CLAT 2026 exam date will likely be December 07, 2025.
 The CLAT 2026 will be an offline exam where candidates will be provided with question booklets and OMR sheets.
 The CLAT question paper will have 120 questions from various topics mentioned in the syllabus.
 The CLAT syllabus has five sections — English language, general knowledge and current affairs, maths, legal aptitude, and logical reasoning.
 The distribution of questions and marks for CLAT 2026 is given below.

-The consortium will announce the CLAT 2026 results around the third week of December.
+The consortium will announce the CLAT 2026 results around the third or fourth week of December.
 Usually, CLAT results are announced along with the final answer key.
 Candidates will be able to download CLAT scorecards online from the login portal.
 The result of CLAT mentions roll number, marks obtained by the candidate, all-India rank and category rank.

 Along with the CLAT results 2026, the consortium will also prepare an invite list.
 Candidates included in the CLAT invite list will be eligible for participation in the counselling.
 The details of CLAT counselling and dates are announced separately.